 The Proposed Project Site is surrounded by existing urban development with existing public services and utilities.
 All public services are currently available to the Proposed Project Site.
 Law enforcement is provided by the Irvine Police Department.
 Fire and paramedic services are provided by the Orange County Fire Authority ("OCFA").
-Schools are operated by the Irvine Unified School District ("IUSD") and Saddleback Valley Unified School District ("SVUSD"), although no residential units are currently proposed within SVUSD boundaries.
+Schools are operated by the Irvine Unified School District ("IUSD") and Saddleback Valley Unified School District ("SVUSD").
 Water and sewer service is provided by the Irvine Ranch Water District ("IRWD").
-The Modified Project's impact on the provision of public services and utilities is analyzed in Section 5.9, Public Services, and Section 5.12, Utilities and Service Systems, of this DSEIR, respectively.
+The 2012 Modified Project's impacts on the provision of public services and utilities as compared to the 2011 Approved Project are analyzed in Section 5.10, Public Services, and Section 5.13, Utilities and Service Systems, respectively, of this DSSEIR.